kitoyaka/sfmlProject/README.md

 ├──── gameMenu.cpp # Implementation of the game menu
 ├─── gameMenu.h # Header file for the game menu
 └─── main.cpp # Main file with the entry point to the program

-## Project Contribution

-SSBNDRK wrote 90% of the code, all sounds were added by him (purchased), all textures were drawn using Photoshop programme. special thanks to kitoyaka for participating in the project and for writing maximum 10% of the code by him